Wet weather provides relief for Eastern Cape

 The snowy‚ wet weather conditions that gripped the Eastern Cape at the weekend will provide much-needed relief following a dry spell in the province.

-Port Elizabeth weather forecaster Garth Sampson was quoted as saying that gauges in the province's dams were slowly rising.
+Port Elizabeth weather forecaster Garth Sampson was quoted on Algoa FM as saying that gauges in the province's dams were slowly rising.

 The Krom and Krakeel rivers‚ both of which flow into Nelson Mandela Bay's main supply dams‚ were in flood - an unofficial reading late on Saturday put Churchill Dam at 62.5% capacity‚ up from below 20%.